 Life expectancy at birth was about 25 years, and the adult mean age at death was 32.³

 Cro-Magnons were anatomically modern, straight limbed and tall compared to the contemporaneous Neanderthals.
-They are thought to have stood 5 ft 5 in to 5 ft 7 in tall.
+They are thought to have stood 5'5" to 5'7" tall.
 They differ from modern-day humans in having a more robust physique and a slightly larger cranial capacity.